 Sometimes, the current server infrastructure is incapable of supporting the demands of an ongoing development speed.
-AWS Lambda can come in and support the development load.
+Amazon Web Services Lambda can come in and support the development load.
 While you are handling coding, AWS Lambda provides the right amount of resources and support so that your system does not stretch past its capacity.

 AWS Identity and Access Management (IAM) ensures effective fortification of sensitive data and AWS resources.
 The service can also be used with the organization’s MFA and 2FA.
 The added security layer can ensure business compliance with industry standards.

-For businesses, these top AWS services are treasures in the cloud.
+For businesses, these top Amazon Web Services services are treasures in the cloud.
 They are cost-effective and secure and also support continuous operational efficiency.